-The Firm's procedures for identifying, assessing, monitoring and managing its liquidity risks and levels of liquidity are set out in the Group Liquidity Risk Policy and the Firm's ICARAP.
+The Firm's procedures for identifying, assessing, monitoring and managing its liquidity risks and levels of liquidity are set out in the liquidity risk policy and the Firm's ICARAP.

 Concentration Risk

 Concentration risk is an investment firm's exposure to a client or group of connected clients.
 The Firm assesses and monitors its exposure to concentration risk in terms of geography, liquidity, clients and sources of revenue.